 Skeuomorphism, however, reached a critical point due to its excessive focus on imitating real life, and led to some pushback from designers and regular users.
 After all, there isn’t much value in being able to simulate something on a computer screen in 3D if it can be done more easily and effective in two dimensions.

 This abrupt change of heart led many designers to look back on simpler times and focus on the core of their illustrations.
 Instead of 3D elements, flat design focuses on providing minimalist and stripped-down versions of real-life objects.
-Understanding flat design can help you generate more unique logo designs that are timeless and resonate with consumers.
+Understanding flat design can help you create logos that are timeless and resonate with consumers.

 Flat design strips away complex design elements to create a minimalist illustration.
 Flat illustrations are clean, crisp, and feature flat colors as opposed to gradients.
 They also emphasize simplicity and result in more icon-like designs.